g3chench/g3chench.github.io/index.md

 - [Replit](https://replit.com/@g3chench) - Miscellaneous scripts, mostly written for educational purposes.

-See my [GitHub](https://github.com/g3chench) for the rest.
+See my [GitHub](https://github.com/g3chench) for the rest that remain public.

 I have also been a bioinformatics research assistant at the [Chang Lab](https://chang.eeb.utoronto.ca/).

-### Resume

-I used to link my resume, but it contained too much personal information for what is now essentially a demo site.
-Available upon request.